JoeAnonimist/blog/docs/qt_widgets/08_containers/03_tool_box.md

 {% include src/qtwidgetsexamples/08_containers/03_tool_box.py %}
 ```

 `QToolBox` provides a column of tabbed widget items.
-This doesn't really tell you much - it is a Qt container widget pretty similar to the ubiquitous accordion widget that lets you pack multiple widgets within a relatively small space and expand or collapse them as needed.
-To use `QToolBox` in your application. `QToolBox` pages are called items in the documentation.
+This doesn't really tell you much - it is a Qt container widget pretty similar to the ubiquitous accordion widget that lets you pack multiple widgets within a relatively small space and expand or collapse them as needed. `QToolBox` pages are called items in the documentation.
+To use `QToolBox` in your application

 1. Create a `QToolBox` object